VnutZ Domain

 </channel>

-The missing block is the unix channel which utilizes the virtual serial port to pass commands and receive data from the VM.
-Using the virsh XML editor, copy this missing block into the file.
-A good place to put it is either above or below the spicevnc section.
+The missing block is usually the unix channel which utilizes the virtual serial port to pass commands and receive data from the VM.
+Copy this missing block into the file editor.
+A good place to put the missing section is either above or below the spicevnc section.

 <channel type="unix">